olivares-j/Sakam/README.md

 # Sakam
-Infer masses from luminosities and isochrones
+Infer masses from magnitudes and isochrones

 ## Installation:
 ----------------